ibnuda/fpmortals/manuscript/complete.md

   <console>:21: error: Predicate isEmpty() did not fail.
 ~~~~~~~~

-More complex requirements can be captured, for example we can use the built-in
-rule `MaxSize` with the following imports

 Untuk kriteria yang lebih kompleks, kita dapat menggunakan aturan `MaxSize` pada
 contoh berikut.